agsb/immu/docs/About_eForth.md

 ## What I do not

   - direct thread code;
   - direct address branch, absolute instead of relative;
   - use o 'CALL doLIST' at begin of "colon words" and ends with 'magic' EXIT;
   - share TIB and return stack;
   - where is the DOS/SO stack ?
 Somewhere inside 0-100H;
-  -
   - a small, and fixed size, list for vocabularies;
   - only <0 as primitive;
   - FOR counts to <0;
-  - All primitives using data stack must 'POP BX'
+  - No TOS, NOS or TOR, primitives using stacks must ever pop ('POP BX')
+  - No CREATE DOES> DEFER IS VALUE TO ASSIGN :NONAME
 ##